LF:aZLIM051p Immunology in Dent. - lecture - Course Information

 - The student will become acquainted with the regional specificity of the individual compartments of the immune system with an emphasis on the mucosal immune system and the immune system of the orofacial region;

 - Immunology in medicine.
 Medical subject allergology and clinical immunology.
 Physiology and pathology of the immune system.
 Immunological concept of “own”, “foreign”, “dangerous”.
 Anatomy and cellular elements of the immune system.
 Immune mechanisms.
 Innate and acquired immunity.
 Innate or natural immunity: phagocytosis, NK cells, cytotoxicity, interferon system, complement system, acute phase reaction, inflammation.
 B lymphocytes and immunoglobulins.
-Genetic basis of immunoglobulin heterogeneity.
+The genetic basis of immunoglobulin heterogeneity.
 Biological properties of antibodies.
 Monoclonal antibodies as diagnostic and therapeutic tools.
 T-lymphocytes, their development and effector functions.
-Polarisation of T-lymphocytes (Th1, Th2, Th17).
+The polarisation of T-lymphocytes (Th1, Th2, Th17).
 Cytotoxicity.
 Cytokines.
 Major histocompatibility complex: structure, function.
 Activation of T and B cells by antigen.
 Interactions between antigen-presenting cells and T- and B-lymphocytes.
 Regulation of the immune reaction.
 Mucosal immunity.
 Immunity against infectious agents.
 Microbial antigens.
 Active and passive immunisation.

 - ABBAS, Abul K., Andrew H. LICHTMAN and Shiv PILLAI.
 Basic immunology : functions and disorders of the immune system.
 Fifth edition.
 St. Louis: Elsevier, 2016. x, 335.
 ISBN 9780323390828. info